 • Guest is a “read-only” role that allows users view access to all content, without the ability to participate in course events/grading.

-• Appears in the classlist.
+• This role appears in the Classlist.

-Uses: Guest speakers, Community Partners, Carleton Staff (i.e. Co-op presentations)
+Uses: Guest speakers, Community Partners, Carleton Staff (i.e., Co-op presentations)

 • Announcements–view